Sonali Bendre

 In the following decade, Bendre's performance in the romantic drama Hamara Dil Aapke Paas Hai (2000), earned her the Screen Award for Best Supporting Actress.
-She further expanded to South Indian films with the psychological thriller Preethse (2000) and Telugu films with the romantic drama Murari (2001), for which she received Filmfare Award for Best Actress – Telugu nomination, the action drama Indra (2002), the romantic comedy Manmadhudu (2002) and the comedy drama Shankar Dada M.B.B.S.
+She further expanded to South Indian films with the Kannada psychological thriller Preethse (2000) and Telugu films with the romantic drama Murari (2001), for which she received Filmfare Award for Best Actress – Telugu nomination, the action drama Indra (2002), the romantic comedy Manmadhudu (2002) and the comedy drama Shankar Dada M.B.B.S.
 (2004), all of which were box office successes.
 Her portrayal of a queen in the Marathi film Anahat (2003), was followed by a hiatus from acting.

 Bendre has since appeared as a judge on various reality shows including India's Got Talent and India's Best Dramebaaz.
-Later, Bendre starred in the television series Ajeeb Daastaan Hai Ye (2014) and The Broken News (2022-2024).
+Later, Bendre starred in the television series Ajeeb Daastaan Hai Ye (2014) and The Broken News (2022–2024).
 The latter earned her a Filmfare OTT Awards nomination.
 Along with her acting career, Bendre is a celebrity endorser for brands and products.
 She is married to filmmaker Goldie Behl with whom she has a son.

-Early life
+Early life and education

-Bendre was born on 1 January 1975 in present-day Mumbai, Maharashtra.
+Sonali Bendre was born on 1 January 1975 in present-day Mumbai, Maharashtra.
 She has two sisters.
 Her father was a civil servant.
-She completed her schooling from Kendriya Vidyalaya, Bangalore and later completed her graduation from Ramnarain Ruia College, Mumbai.
+She completed her schooling from Kendriya Vidyalaya, Bangalore and later completed her graduation from Podar College Matunga, Mumbai.